OpusCapita/node-tutorial/database/01-introduction.md

   - Open fork of MySQL
 - CouchDB
 - CouchBase
+  - CP (if a node dies its data are not available until fail-over)
+  - Data organized in buckets → scopes → collections → documents
+  - Supports document TTL
+  - Append-only: old versions are kept until compaction is executed
+  - Fast for frequent document update (but disk space consumption is high until compaction)
+  - Bad to check if document exists (write might be pending - app must rely on CAS)
+  - Max 20MiB per document
 - Cassandra
 - ElasticSearch
   - P, Consistency is prefered over Availability
+- Redis
+  - P, neither C nor A

 # Goals

 - simple way to run several databases (the less reading, the better)
+  - username:password always root:password (if possible)
 - consistent approach
 - out-of-the-box experience
 - no fancy stuff, just simple showcase